 Claire Harris Poetry Prize Submissions

-The Claire Harris Poetry Prize, a new initiative of Goose Lane’s icehouse poetry imprint, is designed to enhance the visibility of debut poetry collections by previously unpublished poets from Black, Indigenous, and other racialized communities.
-This prize will be presented for the first time in 2024 and thereafter will be presented biennially for a full-length debut collection.
-The prize will include a cash award of $1,000, a contract for the publication of the collection under the icehouse poetry imprint in the following year (2025), and public readings in at least three Canadian cities.
-The recipient of the 2024 prize will be selected by poet and essayist Kazim Ali.
+This second round of submissions for the biennial prize opens on January 9, 2026.
+The prize includes a cash award of $1,000, a contract for the publication of the collection under the icehouse poetry imprint in the following year (2027), and public readings in at least three Canadian cities.
+The recipient of the 2026 prize will be selected by poet, curator, and activist Cecily Nicholson.

-The award honours the legacy of Claire Harris, a generous mentor, provocative thinker, and singular voice in Canadian poetry, known for her adventurous verse; contrasting use of prose and poetry; alternating voices, ranging from British English to Trinidadian Creole; and visual experimentation.
+The prize honours the legacy of Claire Harris, a generous mentor, provocative thinker, and singular voice in Canadian poetry, known for her adventurous verse; contrasting use of prose and poetry; alternating voices, ranging from British English to Trinidadian Creole; and visual experimentation.
 During her storied career, Harris won the Commonwealth Award for Poetry for the Americas Region, the Writers’ Guild of Alberta Award for Poetry, the Alberta Culture Poetry Prize, and the Alberta Culture Special Award.
 Her most celebrated work, Drawing Down a Daughter, was a finalist for the 1992 Governor General’s Award for Poetry.
 Goose Lane published many of Harris’s books throughout her career, including Translation into Fiction in 1984, Drawing Down a Daughter in 1992 (reissued in 2007), and She in 2000.

 Eligibility

 Eligible writers include Canadian citizens or permanent residents of Canada who are writers from Black, Indigenous, or other racialized communities and who have not previously published a book-length collection of poetry.
-(Poets who have published a chapbook, but not yet a book-length collection, are eligible to apply.)
+(Poets who have published a chapbook, but not yet a book-length collection, are eligible to apply).

 Manuscripts should be book-length works of poetry, i.e., approximately 48-100 pages.
 (Chapbook-length manuscripts are not eligible.)
 Submissions may draw upon a broad range of aesthetic practises, from lyric poetry to genre-busting experimentation.